worthychukwuemeka/getting-started-with-css-animation/README.md

 ```

 ## Day 20 Challenge: CSS Animations
 Celebrate the 20th day of our 100 Days of Web Development Challenge by mastering CSS animations!
-Create visually stunning web elements and enhance your web design skills.
+Create visually stunning web elements and enhance your web design skills, you'd need it for next week's projects.

 ## Reference Materials
 Explore these resources to keep yourself engaged over the weekend: